Our review of Zoho Books

 Price

-There’s a free tier which actually includes lots of the features, though usage is throttled by 1 user, and 1,000 transactions per year.
-The paid packages start from £10 per month, and have more of the useful automations that you're likely to need, such as bank feeds.
+There’s a free tier which actually includes lots of the features, though usage is throttled to 1 user.
+The paid packages start from £12 per month, and have more of the useful automations that you're likely to need, such as bank feeds.
 While prices are quoted on a monthly basis, you'll be billed annually - so take note before your cash flow takes the hit!

 What level of bookkeeping knowledge will I need?